 It explains that some bodies may need a little help to make them work their best.

-This video is an ideal tool to help pupils to explore what their body does and what it looks like, from the ‘inside’.
+This short film is an ideal tool to help pupils to explore what their body does and what it looks like, from the ‘inside’.

 It is useful to help the pupils to understand the concept of the senses.

 It can be used to pose questions about what different body parts do and for pupils to match these body parts onto the body to understand further their location.

 - What do the organs do?